jessmahone/local_news_100_communities/README.md

    - The 50k–100k population band is disproportionately underserved, with 63% of communities falling below their band's median outlet density
    - Larger markets (100k+) are comparatively better served at 36% underserved
    - Four communities have zero local news outlets entirely

+**Critical Information Needs Coverage Gap Analysis**
+   - 71 of 100 communities are underserved in at least one Critical Information Need category, including four communities with no local news outlets at all
+   - Of those with a local news outlet, civic information (33 communities) and Emergencies/risks (28 communities) have the largest coverage gaps— the two categories most directly tied to civic participation and public safety
+   - Communities under 50,000 are disproportionately underserved across CIN categories; communities over 100,000 consistently make up the smallest share of underserved communities in every category
+   - Coverage gaps are distributed across many different communities rather than concentrated in a single group, though a subset of communities show gaps across five or more CIN categories

 ## 📁 Repo Structure
 local_news_100_communities/